 “You’re trying to create a visual world that the audience can believe in.”

 Susan Benson is one of Canada’s premier designers for theatre, opera and ballet, and one of the country’s most gifted and imaginative painters.
 She was elected to the Royal Canadian Academy of Arts in 1986.
-Her paintings and designs are featured in many collections, including the Portrait Gallery of Canada, Stratford Shakespeare Festival and National Arts Centre (NAC), as well as the Bronfman Collection at the Canadian Museum of Civilization (CMC).
+Her paintings and designs are featured in collections far and wide, including the Portrait Gallery of Canada, Stratford Shakespeare Festival and National Arts Centre (NAC), as well as the Bronfman Collection at the Canadian Museum of Civilization (CMC).

-Yet if you ask this exceptional woman about her outstanding success, the soft-spoken Susan maintains that she is still shy and insecure, just as she was in her childhood.
-“It doesn’t matter how much you accomplish,” she says.
+Yet if you ask this exceptional woman about her outstanding success, she’ll say in her soft-spoken way that she is still shy and insecure, just as she was in her childhood.
+“It doesn’t matter how much you accomplish,” says Susan.
 “If (that insecurity) is there, you always question yourself.”

-But she doesn’t feel that her disposition stood in the way.
-She thinks her introversion led her to stand back and observe others, empowering her with a keen sense of awareness.
-As she sees it, it’s better to be a bit insecure than to be overconfident, particularly as an artist.
+Not that she feels her disposition has been a hindrance.
+As an introvert, she often stood back and observed others, acquiring a keen sense of awareness at a young age.
+From her perspective, it’s better to be a bit insecure than overconfident, particularly as an artist.
 “I think you’ve got to be very careful if you have an ego,” she says.
 “You’re not necessarily as sensitive to other people and to what’s going on around you.”

 When I first met Susan more than a decade ago, her sensitivity to others was very clear.
 A family friend, she took me to lunch at the NAC to answer some questions I had about working in theatre.
 She didn’t hesitate to take time from her exceedingly busy schedule to share her considerable wisdom.

 Over the years, I’ve often heard of her remarkable accomplishments, and seen programs from the performances she designed.
 She has long been in the background of my life as an amazing example of talent, dedication and accomplishment.

 But for anyone actively involved in the world of stage, Susan is much more than a background player.
 She’s a bona fide star.